 - Has an adult/child ration of 1:3, and provides lots of opportunities for speaking and listening activities

-- Builds a child’s self-esteem and confidence
+- Builds a child’s self-esteem, confidence and well-being

 - Builds skills for classroom learning